 Popular speaker with business organizations, women’s groups, senior service providers, historical societies

-Forty years of experience with topics related to American antiques and conducting estate sales
+Forty two years of experience with topics related to American antiques and conducting estate sales

 Ms. Davenport has served as adjunct faculty at Volunteer State Community College in Gallatin, Tennessee, from 1981 to 2010, teaching the popular American Antiques course.
 Her specialty field is American Antiques and Collectibles, and her favorite things include Victorian, 18th century, European, and Japanese imports.
 Her ISA designation is in Residential Contents.
 She also teaches a class in Chair Caning and a one-day seminar called It’s Just Stuff: Help for Heirs and Hoarders .